-N.O.W. was given its name for a number of reasons –– as a tip of the hat to Eckhart Tolle, as an acronym for its aural neuromodulation technology (New Origin Waveforms) and as a reminder that life is not a journey that takes time, but rather is a process of continuous, instantaneous awakening.
+N.O.W. is an acronym for its aural neuromodulation technology (New Origin Waveforms) and its name is a reminder that life is not a journey that takes time, but rather is a process of continuous, instantaneous awakening.

 Instantaneous awakening can be seen in the rise of serendipitous occurrences and positive life changes one increasingly perceives as a result of listening to N.O.W. and becoming more solidly located in the present moment.
 The appearance of “witnesses” (to use a term from A Course in Miracles) or Signal Graces (a Roman Catholic term) is due to a perceptual awakening –– becoming more awake to the “now” brings clearer perception of the interconnectedness of the forms of the world.

 At first, the rise in serendipitous occurrences –– the chance encounters, the call from a person presently being thought of, the sudden answer to a question being pondered, the unexpected empowerment to accomplish what is needed to be done, the seemingly impossible bestowal of resources needed –– are completely unexpected and practically miraculous.
 With continued awakening to the present moment, serendipity becomes a normal, joyous way of life.